Memory-efficient structured convex optimization via extreme point sampling: Approximation Algorithm for MaxCut

-Substituting the value of $p$, and bounds on $\lambda$ and $\delta$ in Lemma~\ref{lemma:PowerMethod}, the number of iterations performed by the power method and thus, the number of matrix-vector computations at each $t$ is bounded by $280 \frac{n}{\epsilon}\log\left(\frac{2n}{\epsilon}\right)$.
+The number of iterations performed by the power method and thus, the number of matrix-vector multiplications at each $t$ is then bounded by $240 \frac{n}{\epsilon}\log\left(\frac{4n}{\epsilon}\right)$.
 Furthermore, at iteration $t$ of Algorithm~\ref{Algo1}, we keep track of the sample $z$ and $\mathcal{A}(X)$ which requires storage of $2n$ numbers.
 Furthermore, the working memory of the power method is $n$ numbers.
 This leads to a total working memory of at most $3n$ numbers. \end{proof}

 \begin{remark} If $C\succeq 0$, but not diagonally dominant, then the suboptimality bound~\eqref{eqn:MCoptimality} holds for $M = (n+2)\frac{\log(2d)}{\epsilon}$ and $\beta = (n+2)\textup{Tr}(C)$.
 However, due to the dependence of the values of parameters $\beta$ and $M$ on $n$ in this case, it takes $\mathcal{O}\left(\frac{\log(2n)n^4}{\epsilon^2}\right)$ iterations within Algorithm~\ref{Algo1} to achieve the stated guarantee. \end{remark}